 In the third quarter of 2006, incumbent Svyazinvest operators started introducing new settlement rules for local traffic.
 Prior to July 1, 2006, we paid fixed monthly fees for interconnection lines with these operators.
-Under the new rules, the settlements will be based on the actual volume of traffic.
-The switch to the new rules was not completed in the first half of 2007.
-As a result of these changes, we expect an increase in cost of revenue which could be partially offset by additional revenue for the traffic termination to our network.
+Under the new rules, the settlements are based on the actual volume of traffic.
+The switch to the new rules was completed in the third quarter of 2007.
+As a result of these changes, we increased our revenue for the traffic termination to our network, which was partially offset by additional cost of revenue.

 On March 4, 2006, the Russian President approved amendments to the Russian Telecommunications Law that introduced calling party pays rules ("CPP Rules").
 Effective July 1, 2006, under the CPP Rules, generally all incoming calls on fixed and mobile lines in Russia are free of charge and only the fixed line or mobile operators originating the call may charge the customer for the call.
-Subscribers of fixed line telephones did not pay for incoming calls and, therefore, the CPP Rules will not have an impact on fixed-to-fixed line calls, but the CPP Rules impact the fixed-to-mobile calls as mobile companies traditionally charged for incoming calls in Russia.
-For the six months ended June 30, 2007, we have recorded approximately \$42.9 million in additional revenue.
-However, this increase in revenue was partially offset by approximately \$30.1 million in additional cost of revenue due to the introduction of termination charges to mobile networks.
+Fixed line subscribers did not pay for incoming calls and, therefore, the CPP Rules will not have an impact on fixed-to-fixed line calls, but the CPP Rules impact the fixed-to-mobile calls as mobile companies traditionally charged for incoming calls in Russia.
+For the nine months ended September 30, 2007, we have recorded approximately \$59.7 million in additional revenue.
+However, this increase in revenue was partially offset by approximately \$42.3 million in additional cost of revenue due to the introduction of termination charges to mobile networks.